NATIONAL YOUTH LEADERSHIP TRAINING

 NYLT is a six-day course.
 Content is delivered in a troop and patrol outdoor setting with an emphasis on immediate application of learning in a fun environment.
 Interconnecting concepts and work processes are introduced early, built upon, and aided by the use of memory aids, which allows participants to understand and employ the leadership skills much faster.

-Cascade Pacific Council is offering two courses in 2023:
+Cascade Pacific Council is offering three courses in 2024.
+All courses will be at Camp Baldwin.

-- Camp Scholarships: Families that need assistance attending camp may fill out a Camp Scholarship Application.
-Cascade Pacific Council youth may apply for assistance for one (1) Resident Camp, Day Camp, NYLT or Horse Trek per year
+Families that need assistance attending NYLT may fill out a Camp Scholarship Application.
+Cascade Pacific Council youth may apply for assistance for one (1) Resident Camp, NYLT, or Horse Trek per year.

 Planning and purchasing for NYLT happens long before camp begins and is based on your reservation of spaces at camp.